 I know of several people that have had them done.
 Like others have said, torture for a few months and then life is great again.
 Do the physio.
 You may have some restricted movement but walking will be fine.
 I curl against some of them.
 Instead of getting down in the hack they use a stick but at being close to 80 and still curling well, I guess we can give that to you.
 Highly recommend it for sure.

-That's the part that scares the crap our of me... no no no I don't do pain ..
+That's the part that scares the crap our of me...
+I don't do pain ..
 I remember taking my wife in for a hip replacement..
 I was with her in the waiting area before they took her into the operating theatre and I will never forget while I was waiting with her...
 I heard this guy screaming some place down the hall and I asked one of the nurses what was going on as, he was really screaming !!!!
 The nurse said it was a guy just coming around from the anesthetic from a having a knee replacement..
 I will never forget that blood curdling scream..scared the be-jeepers out of me..
 I am going to keep these knees for as long as I can..
 I know another girl who had them done and she says her knees get really cold in the winter because of the stainless steel in her knees..
 I don't know but I can tell you it scares me.
 Guess I am kind of a chicken..

 __________________